 There There, by Tommy Orange

-The Humanities Institute’s 2021 Deep Read Program will dig into Tommy Orange’s novel There There.
+The Humanities Institute’s 2021 Deep Read Program explored Tommy Orange’s novel There There.
 Centering on an urban Native American experience in Oakland, CA, the novel was hailed by last year’s Deep Read author, Margaret Atwood, as “an astonishing literary debut.”

 The Testaments, by Margaret Atwood